dilan-dio4/easybase-website/_posts/2020-09-15-Customizing-query-values.markdown

 ```
 <br />

 We can see that, even though our visual query looks for ages less than 22, we can overwrite that value to any other number.
-In this case we used 25 to demonstrate that the query changed with our `customQuery` object.
+In this case, we used 25 to demonstrate that the query changed with our `customQuery` object.

 Custom query parameters are supported by any integration that supports static queries.